The CEMMethod

 The framework is relevant for executives with accountability for customer outcomes, operational risk, or organizational transformation.
 This typically includes board members, C-suite executives, functional leaders, and senior managers responsible for significant customer-facing operations.

-Organizations engage with the CEMMethod when customer-related decisions represent material risk, when transformation initiatives require systematic capability building, or when governance structures need strengthening around customer experience and operational excellence.
+Organizations engage with the CEMMethod when customer-related decisions represent material risk, when transformation initiatives require systematic capability building, or when decision structures need strengthening around customer experience and operational excellence.

 The framework is equally applicable to private sector organizations pursuing competitive advantage and public sector organizations seeking to improve service delivery under resource constraints.